Old English Cemetery, Livorno: Description

-The cemetery survived great damage caused by bombing during World War II, which also damaged the adjoining Waldensian and St. George's churches.
-It remains one of the most charming and interesting places in Livorno.
+The cemetery survived damage caused by bombing during World War II, which also damaged the adjoining Waldensian and St. George's churches in Livorno.

 After the Second World War the cemetery was to be found hidden behind a large six-storey apartment-block, showing the distinct lack of sensitivity of the local administration of the time.

 The entrance is located in a small square, accessible through the property of the Arciconfraternita della Misericordia.
 The cemetery is a large quadrangle, characterized by dense arboreal vegetation, with century-old cypress trees and various Mediterranean plants.
 A notable feature is the presence of what some believe are elms from Virginia, said to have been planted by American sailors visiting the graves of their loved ones.

 Among the most ancient graves is that of Leonardo Digges, son of Dudley Digges, whose grave, dated 1646, is decorated with a bas-relief, which served as a model for many other monuments in the cemetery.
 Also notable are some graves from the 18th century, such as Robert Bateman's grave, which have convex and concave shapes.
 At the end of the 18th century and in the 19th century, the Neoclassical style of decoration became evident in the monuments, which often bore citations from the works of Bertel Thorvaldsen, who lived in Livorno.